ComplianceAsCode/auditree-arboretum/arboretum/technology/auditree/README.md

 The fetchers and checks contained within this `auditree` technology folder are common tests that can be configured and executed for the purpose of generating compliance reports and notifications using the [auditree-framework][].
+They validate the configuration and ensure smooth execution of an auditree instance.
 See [auditree-framework documentation](https://complianceascode.github.io/auditree-framework/)
 for more details.